HB560 (2025) Detail

 (b) When the parent or legal guardian is the subject of a protective order involving the minor child or one of the minor child’s siblings issued pursuant to RSA 173-B, RSA 461-A, or RSA 633:3-a, or when a court of competent jurisdiction has determined that the release of the records to a parent or legal guardian is not in the child’s best interest; or

-(c) When a health care provider has determined by clear and convincing evidence based upon articulable facts that disclosure of the records to a parent or legal guardian of a minor child is likely to result in abuse or neglect.
+(c) When a health care provider has determined by evidence based upon articulable facts that disclosure of the records to a parent or legal guardian of a minor child is likely to result in abuse or neglect.
 A health care provider who makes this determination shall document in the medical record of the minor child all facts upon which he or she relied in making the determination.

 3 Effective Date.
 This act shall take effect 60 days after its passage.